yvcardenas/cse132a-hw3/README.md

-# CSE 132A Homework 3 (v2.0.0) — 3NF and BCNF, made simple
+# CSE 132A Homework 3 — 3NF and BCNF

+Version: 2.0.0

 ## Overview

-You will be given the functional dependencies.
-No sample data.
-Your job is to compute the 3NF and BCNF decompositions.
+In this homework, you will be given the functional dependencies, and compute the 3NF and BCNF decompositions.

-We made this version very small and friendly.
-You only edit two functions in `decompose_v2.py`.

-## What you implement
+## Submission

-Open `decompose_v2.py` and implement two functions.
-That’s it.
+Only submit the `decompose.py` in gradescope.
+The `decompose.py` has the following functions:

+- `solve_3nf(relation_name, attributes, functional_dependencies)` → returns a list of relations (each a list of attributes)
+- `solve_bcnf(relation_name, attributes, functional_dependencies)` → returns a list of relations (each a list of attributes)

 Inputs to both functions:
 - relation_name: like `"R"`